columbia/xray/demo.md

 strongly with <font color="magenta">debt-related emails</font>, suggesting
 subprime targeting.

-Below we discuss a few example findings, which illustrate XRay's potential.
-If you're interested in our latest data, please visit our
-<a href="http://data.lec.io/"><font color="blue"><b>live XRay ad
-service</b></font></a>, which is continuously collecting ads targeted on a number of topics.
+[Below]({{ site.baseurl }}/demo#observations) we discuss a few example results, which illustrate XRay's potential.
+If you're interested in our latest data, please visit our <a href="http://data.lec.io/"><font color="blue"><b>live XRay ad service</b></font></a>, which is continuously collecting ads targeted on a number of topics.

-### Example Findings
+_Disclaimer_:  All results below are focused on Gmail's ad ecosystem because that is where we have experience.
+However, we stress that the lack of transparency is common to all Web services, mobile apps, and third-parties involved in this data-driven Web world.
+Complete transparency is also a difficult thing to achieve.
+In showing our results, our goal is *not* to point fingers at specific service providers; rather, we aim to illustrate with concrete examples the dangers raised by the lack of transparency and hopefully bolster a conversation about how we might go about improving this situation over time.

+<h3 id="table">Example Results</h3>

 We created emails focused on topics such as cancer, Alzheimer's, depression, race, homosexuality, pregnancy, divorce, and debt.
 Each email consisted